codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 {% endhighlight %}

-After some declarations on the header for network utility we can pass to the implementation of the functions.
+After some declarations on the header for network utility we can move on to the implementation of the functions.

 We start with simple creation, init and deletion of the previously declared